Tuesday, March 31, 2015

 The technical paper was ESDU Data Item 85007, entitled “Contact Phenomena III: Calculation of Individual Stress Components in Concentrated Elastic Contacts Under Combined Normal and Tangential Loading.”
 It was made available in PDF form.

-The PDF file was briefly reviewed and it was noted that two complete examples were provided within the document, either of which could be used to verify a computerized version of the formulas and calculations.
+of which could be used to verify a computerized version of the formulas and

-The formulas were entered into TK Solver.
-Here is a sample of some of the formulas, in TK’s MathLook View including the equation numbers from the paper:
+formulas, in TK’s MathLook View including the equation numbers from the paper:

-The calculations required three numerical integrations.
-Fortunately, TK Solver includes built-in functions for those calculations.
+includes built-in functions for those calculations.
 Here are the integrands.

 The limits of the integrals were determined from the solution of a sixth order polynomial.
 It was necessary to find all the roots and then use the largest real root in the upper limit of integration.
 TK Solver includes a root finder that was perfect for the task, based on Bairstow’s algorithm for finding real and complex roots of nth-order polynomials.
 A loop was added to select the best one for this application.
 TK’s unique capability to mix rule-based equation solving with calls to procedural subroutines was a time-saver.